mesn1985/msdo.oauth/Readme.md

 ### Docker compose
 Executing the command ```Docker compose up``` in the root of this project folder, will use the `docker-compose.yml` file to deploy this entire project.
 Afterwards the [client service API](#client) will be exposed on port 5003.

+The docker compose file also includes the graylog stack.

+The docker compose file can be viewed  in the [docker-compose.yml](./docker-compose.yml) located in the repository root folder.

-_Beaware: There is a dependency towards the folder GraylogContentsPacks located in the root of the project folder._
+_Beware: There is a dependency towards the folder GraylogContentsPacks located in the root of the project folder._

 ### Unit pr service
 The application can be deployed as a unit pr. services.
 Each service must be deploy using the [dotnet cli tool](https://learn.microsoft.com/en-us/dotnet/core/tools/).